SEASONS OF THE WITCH

 “Whether or not you believe in the light or dark arts; witchcraft and voodoo practices remain true”

 That depends on your beliefs, your interests.
-If you’re a writer then then three tends to be the beginning, the middle and the end of a story; set the scene, build up the tension and then deliver a climactic finale.
+If you’re a writer then three tends to be the beginning, the middle and the end of a story; set the scene, build up the tension and then deliver a climactic finale.
 In Wiccan/Pagan practices, the rule of three tends to be based on the belief that what you put out into the world (positive or negative energy) you will receive back, sometimes ‘threefold.’

 “Omne trium perfectum” ‘all threes perfect’.